(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 As she examines the past of her mother, family and country, Turajlic places herself safely in today's tradition of subjectivity in the documentaries.

-Srbljanka Turajlic is currently a retired professor at the Faculty of Electrical Engineering at the University of Belgrade.
-She was one of the leading figures in the struggle for democracy in Serbia and an active member of the national movement Otpor! ("Resistance!") – a civilian protest group that led the non-violent struggle against the Milosevic-controlled. . .
+Srbljanka Turajlic is currently retired professor at the Faculty of Electrical Engineering at the University of Belgrade.
+She was one of the leading figures in the fight for democracy in Serbia and an active member of the national movement Otpor! ("Resistance!") – a civilian protest group that led the nonviolent fight against the Milosevic-controlled authorities in Serbia.
+She did not do very well in any of the post-World War II regimes: She came from a civilian family regularly spied on by the Yugoslav secret police UDBA, she organized anti-Milosevic demonstrations and held public speeches against his politics while she was wearing challenging Otpor!
+T-shirts – even after some of her colleagues were knocked over to join them, something her husband liked.
+When she received a prize for her efforts in democracy in Serbia, she christened it pessimistically "a failure".